2022 FIRST RAPID REACT: HAWKEYE

 Talon XVIII, has been outfitted with a mecanum drive system.
 One ability gained from the four wheel drive is that when placing gears, our robot is able to move left to right efficiently.
 The robot’s maneuverability is also intensified by the drive system which increases the top speed.
 Other forms of offensive mechanisms have been constructed and equipped to Talon.
 A quick and accurate gear mechanism was added after multiple revisions.
 Once a gear is acquired our robot is quite a formidable opponent, achieving up to 6 gears a match.
 On the fuel launching front the robot has an efficient and very quick pickup mechanism.
 Due to the look of the pickup mechanism, we were able to incorporate our team color orange along with lights on the sides.
 The last add-on to the robot is the climber.
 This mechanism allows the robot to climb the rope quickly.

 2016 FIRST STRONGHOLD: TALON XVII

-Talon XVII has a west coast drive terrain with 6 pneumatic wheels and center drop.
+Talon XVII has a drive train with 6 pneumatic wheels and center drop.
 The floor intake is folded up and down to help to go over defense.
 A carbon fiber catapult that can fire boulders from all positions in the courtyard, had an accuracy of 9/10 boulders per match.
-Talon’s vision targeting system lines up robot to the target.
+Talon’s vision targeting system lines up the robot to the target.

 2015 RECYCLE RUSH: TALON XVI